GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex1_bash_and_scheduler.md

     * Some find and replace examples

-    Find and replace all `chr` to `chromosome` in the example.bed file and append the the edit to a new file names example_chromosome.bed
+    Find and replace all `chr` to `chromosome` in the example.bed file and append the the edit to a new file named example_chromosome.bed

     ```bash
     sed 's/chr/chromosome/g' example.bed > example_chromosome.bed